jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Connect-Dashboard.md

 # Visit Dashboard

-JD Cloud Kubernetes Service has been preset with Dashboard plug-ins.
+JD Cloud JCS for Kubernetes Service has been preset with Dashboard plug-ins.

 I. Check dashboard plug-ins